What is the Interest Rate Parity (IRP)?

 - T = Time to Expiration Date

-Interest Rate Parity – Worked Example
+Interest Rate Parity – Example

-Let us now work through an example question involving the interest rate parity.
-Given a spot rate of 1.13$/€, an interest rate for the $ of 2% and an interest rate for the € of 3%, what should the one-year forward exchange rate be if the covered interest rate parity holds?
+Let us now work through an example question involving interest rate parity.
+Given a spot rate of 1.13$/€, an interest rate for the $ of 2%, and an interest rate for the € of 3%, what should the one-year forward exchange rate be if the covered interest rate parity holds?
 The following shows the calculation to solve this question:

-The calculation to determine any component given IRP can also easily be done in excel.
-Below we show how CFI’s excel calculator is used to arrive at the forward exchange rate of 1.119029.
+The calculation to determine any component, given IRP, can also easily be done in Excel.
+Below we show how CFI’s Excel calculator is used to arrive at the forward exchange rate of 1.119029.

 Download this free calculator from CFI’s Marketplace: Interest Rate Parity (IRP) Calculator

 Now that we have calculated the forward rate based on the covered interest rate parity, suppose we find out that the actual one-year forward exchange rate is 1.16$/€.
-If you can borrow $1000 payable in one year, at the home country interest rate.
-How much money in $ can you make employing an arbitrage strategy?
+If you can borrow $1000, payable in one year at the home country interest rate, how much money in $ can you make employing an arbitrage strategy?

 Let us look again at the square diagram from earlier:

 Here you can see that the starting point is in the top left corner.
-You would borrow the $1000, exchange it at the spot rate, lock into a forward contract and invest the money at the foreign interest rate.
+You would borrow the $1000, exchange it at the spot rate, lock in a forward contract and invest the money at the foreign interest rate.
 In one year, you could use this money to pay back the loan of $1000*1.02 = $1020.

-Here you can see that this series of transactions would mean that after the forward contract you would be left with $1039.12.
+Here you can see that this series of transactions would mean that after the forward contract is settled, you would be left with $1039.12.
 If you were to pay back the loan of $1020 then you would be left with: $1039.12 – $1020.00 = $19.12 in profit.
 You have employed an arbitrage strategy and made money from nothing but borrowed funds.